1992 United States presidential election in Mississippi

 The 1992 United States presidential election in Mississippi took place on November 3, 1992, as part of the 1992 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

-Mississippi was won by incumbent President George H. W. Bush (R-Texas) with 49.68% of the popular vote over Governor Bill Clinton (D-Arkansas) with 40.77%.
+Mississippi was won by incumbent President George H. W. Bush (R-Texas) with 49.68% of the popular vote over Governor Bill Clinton (D-Arkansas) with 40.77%, making this state Bush's strongest in terms of vote percentage during this election.
 Businessman Ross Perot (I-Texas) finished in third, with 8.72% of the popular vote.
 Clinton ultimately won the national vote, defeating both incumbent President Bush and Perot.

+Background

+The Republican presidential nominee won Mississippi in the 1980, 1984, and 1988 presidential elections.
+Trent Lott's victory in the 1988 U.S. Senate election resulted in Mississippi having two Republican senators for the first time since Reconstruction.
+Kirk Fordice's election to governor in 1991 made him the first Republican to hold that office since Reconstruction.

+Primary

+Democratic

+U.S. Representative Mike Espy and former Governor William F. Winter co-chaired Bill Clinton's campaign in the state.

+Republican

+The Mississippi Republican Party's executive committee voted to use a winner-take-all method for its primary, which benefited Bush.
+45% of Mississippians who voted in a presidential primary did so in the Republican primary.
+This was an increase from 31% in 1988.